-- 1. A clarification as to whom can be a member and therefore eligible to hold office in the Association.
+- A clarification as to whom can be a member and therefore eligible to hold office in the Association.
 Currently, only homes owned by an individual or a group of individuals can be members and be eligible to hold office at Black Point.
 Our recommendation allows for residential properties that are held not only by individuals but ALSO by trusts, corporations, partnerships, life use arrangements and other legal entities to be considered members and therefore representatives of those legal entities are eligible to hold office and to participate in Association Boards and Committees.
 Specifically: - When the ownership of any property in the Association is in the name of one or more individuals, each co-owner is considered to be a member of the Association.
 This is the same as the current Charter. - When the ownership of any property is in the name of a corporation, trust, partnership, or limited liability company, that entity will designate a "member representative" for that property.
-That member representative is considered the member for that entity and is able to hold office in the Association. - Each member or member representative and his or her legal spouse shall be eligible for any office in said Association, provided that any Member is at least part-time residents of any property within the limits of the Association; and - Holders of a life use of any property are considered to be Members and able to hold office in the Association. - A recommendation that each property is entitled to one vote, regardless of a property's form of ownership.
+That member representative is considered the member for that entity and is able to hold office in the Association. - Each member or member representative and his or her legal spouse shall be eligible for any office in said Association; and - Holders of a life use of any property are considered to be Members and able to hold office in the Association. - 2.
+A recommendation that each property is entitled to one vote, regardless of a property's form of ownership.
 This is consistent with other local Beach Associations and has been approved by the Connecticut General Assembly.
 This will ensure fairness in voting.
 Currently, a property that is held in multiple names can cast as many votes as there are names on the deed.
 This can create an unintended unfair advantage for properties that have multiple owners.
 Recently, a nearby beach association held a vote on a capital improvement project and properties that had multiple owners (in some cases six or seven owners) each cast a vote for that property, dramatically skewing the results.
-That Association now has changed its Charter to the "one property, one vote" rule.
+That Association now has changed its Charter to the one property, one vote rule.